What is a money order and how does it work?

 You can cash any money order at your personal bank or credit union.
 Some banks may require you to deposit the money order and wait until it clears for the funds to be available, while other banks may allow you to cash it immediately.

 You can also cash a money order at the same government or financial institution it was issued.
-For example, if the money order was issued by ABC Bank, you can take it to your local ABC Bank branch and cash it.
+For example, if the money order was issued by a bank, you can take it to that bank’s branch near you and cash it.
 You may need to show your ID.
 Additionally, you may incur a transition fee if you don’t have an account with the bank.

 Additionally, some retailers, grocery stores and convenience stores that sell money orders also cash them for a small fee.
 However, note that not all locations provide money order cashing services.
 It’s recommended to contact the store directly for more information.